crezefire/Dimension/README.md

 # Dimension

 A maths library for 3D graphics.
+Targetting x64.

 ## Getting Started
 - Run `get_latest_deps.sh` to pull down 3rd party dependencies from Github.
 Use `[-s|--ssh]` to use ssh.